This page contains information on:

 Two errors that have been seen often enough to be of note

 The two different edge types on the circulation 2016 coin

 Information on man-made ‘error’ coins being offered on auction sites

-For a coin that has only officially been in use for a month, there are in fact already six different types of new £1 coin, including one (No.2) that I have confirmed today and am now revealing to the world (29/4/17)!
-There are: two mules, a trial coin, one sold in pairs only, one in circulation and one not fully in circulation.
+For a coin that has only officially been in use for a short time, there are in fact already six different types of new £1 coin, including one (No.2) that I have confirmed today and am now revealing to the world (29/4/17)!
+There are: two mules, a trial coin, one sold in pairs only and two fully in circulation.
 To help understand the chaos, here is a graphic.
 Feel free to share the info.